Neutron-glitch/190041219-CSE-4302/readme.txt

 Useful Commands:

-git status
-git log
-git add .
-git commit -m”Hello”
-git push
+git status -  "know the status" git log -  "all the previous commits" git add .  -  "add all the files for commmit" git commit -m”Hello” - "commit and comment" git push  - "push to github" git checkout - "to go to any commit that has been done"

 # gitignore -  A gitignore file specifies intentionally untracked files that Git should ignore.